If you’re looking for some of the spookiest-sounding places in Pennsylvania, you’re in the right place!

 Time and the Earth are slowly swallowing up the abandoned nuclear jest engine testing bunkers in the Quehanna Wild Area, only adding to the spooky vibe this destination gives off.

-Despite the spooky-sounding name, the Hell’s Hollow Trail at McConnells Mill State Park is short, mostly flat, and leads to a very heavenly scene.
+Despite the spooky-sounding name, Hell’s Hollow Falls at McConnells Mill State Park is a very heavenly scene!

 The name Hell’s Hollow refers to the limestone kiln that once operated in the hollow near the falls, giving off a foul odor, belching smoke, and producing an ominous red glow as limestone was burned in the kiln to produce lime.

-Today the only thing spooky about the Hell’s Hollow Trail is the name itself – the hike itself is quite pleasant!
+Today the only thing spooky about Hell’s Hollow Falls is the name itself – the waterfall is quite pleasant!

 One of the spookiest-sounding places in all of Pennsylvania, the Shades of Death Trail is actually a peaceful stream-side hike with numerous idyllic scenes along the way.